hours of the Wellness Centres /polyclinic:

 A.M. to 3 P.M. on all working days (except Sunday and holiday).

-Specialist consultation is available from CGHS side.
-At present the nodal
+consultation is available from CGHS side.
+At present the nodal points are

-points are I.C.
-Block Polyclinic, Dover Lane Wellness Centre, Airport
+I.C.
+Block Polyclinic, Dover Lane Wellness Centre, Airport Wellness Centre,

-Wellness Centre, Mint Colony Wellness Centre, Belvedere Wellness Centre and
+Mint Colony Wellness Centre, Belvedere Wellness Centre and Regent Estate

-However, no serious patient is returned back unattended in the wellness
+dispensary.
+However, no serious patient is returned back unattended in the

 & Returns: The

-wellness centre.
-The Chief Medical Officer In-charge ensures timely
+centre.
+The Chief Medical Officer In-charge ensures timely submission of